 Our vision is to make computing interactive, interesting and informative, equipping students with skills relevant to the modern world where problem solving, algorithms and understanding technology play a major part in our lives.
 We will create confident, independent users of new technologies through lessons in computer science.

 Students will be taught the principles of information and computation, and how digital systems work.
 Computing will equip students to use information technology to create programs, systems and a range of media.
 It also ensures that students become digitally literate, and are able to use and express themselves in developing their ideas through information technology.
 All learners should have the right skills for their future workplace and become more active participants in a digital world.

 Key Stage 3

-Skills are taught in seven week modules to students in Years 7 to 9 who are taught one computing lesson a week.
+Skills are taught in seven week modules to students in Years 7 and 8 who are taught one computing lesson a week.
 The modules have been developed from the new National Computing framework in order to meet the needs of all Brentside students.